foilofbob/go-dm-api/README.md

 grant all on dm_campaign_manager.* to 'dm_tool'@'localhost';
 ```
 Whatever password you choose, be sure it matches your `config.yml`

-Then you'll want to apply the db migrations.
-Migrations are run with golang-migrate, you can install this with `mise run install-gomigrate`.

 Create a new migration with `mise run create-migration add_location_tables`